RatelimitedME/RLPanel-v1/SECURITY.md

 ### Where should I report security issues?

-In order to give the community time to respond and upgrade we strongly urge you report all security issues privately.
-Please use our [vulnerability disclosure program at Hacker One](https://hackerone.com/ratelimited) to provide details and repro steps and we will respond ASAP.
-If you prefer not to use Hacker One, email us directly at `security@ratelimited.me` with details and repro steps.
-Security issues *always* take precedence over bug fixes and feature work.
-We can and do mark releases as "urgent" if they contain serious security fixes.
+In order to give the community time to respond and upgrade we strongly suggest you report all security issues privately.
+Please use the [vulnerability disclosure program at HackerOne](https://hackerone.com/ratelimited) to provide details and steps to reproduce the issue and we will respond ASAP.
+If you prefer not to use HackerOne, email us directly at `security@ratelimited.me` with details and steps to reproduce the issue.
+Security issues will *always* take precedence over bug fixes and features.
+Releases are marked as urgent if they contain security fixes.

 ### What counts as a security issue?